14Og/RL-projects-team-8/README.md

 where `d q_dot` is viscous damping and `tau` is the applied joint torque.

-### Transition to Torque-Level RL Control

-Earlier iterations used an external PD stage (policy produced angle-like targets, PD converted them to torques).
-In the final setup, this helper layer is removed and the policy directly controls torques.

-Current control path per step:

-1. policy outputs torque command \(u_t\)
-2. command is clipped by joint torque limits \(tau_max\)
-3. gravity compensation is added in the simulator
-4. dynamics are integrated with RK4 over multiple substeps

-So the agent is responsible for low-level stabilization and motion generation directly in torque space.

 ### Why Gravity Compensation Is Kept

 Gravity compensation is retained to avoid spending most of the learning capacity on static gravity balancing.